 Feedback failed.
 Please try again or

 Coronavirus (COVID-19): We continue to provide services online and via telephone.
-However, we recognise that in some cases you will need an appointment with an officer, and will therefore be offering limited pre-booked appointments at the Forum for urgent enquiries.
+However, we recognise that, in some cases, you will need an appointment with an officer so we offer limited pre-booked appointments at the Forum for urgent enquiries.
+You may experience longer waiting times or an online response due to increased demand on our services.
 Please call 01442 228000 and ask for the service you require.
 For council service updates and other advice, please see our COVID-19 page. ×

 Get In Touch